How Much Does Earthquake Insurance Cost in California?

 Earthquake insurance rates in California by city

-Earthquakes are expected to cause $6.1 billion worth of damage annually in the U.S. Between 2010 and 2015, the U.S. Geological Survey recorded 1,545 earthquakes in the state of California that registered at or above a magnitude 3.
+Earthquakes cause an estimated $14.7 billion worth of damage annually in the U.S.; $9.6 billion of that is just in the state of California.
+Between 2010 and 2015, the U.S. Geological Survey recorded 1,545 earthquakes in the state of California that registered at or above a magnitude 3.

 Earthquake quotes vary by location.
 The closer your house is to a fault line in California, the higher your rate, reflecting the greater probability of earthquake damage and the resulting higher cost to protect your assets.